 My voice… I still want my voice to be able to really keep up with my musical imagination… reaching a wider range of intervals more easily, with more vocal fitness, agility, precision and ease – and maintaining my quality of tone as my voice jumps in an increasingly agile way around melody.

 Ok, let me get all the intervals in the major and the minor – I want to go between all of them and know what they are; I’m ready for chromatic, let me get started with the 12 note scale.
-I’m ready to begin to digest augmented and diminished intervals.
-I’m ready to learn to sing Opportunity by Bobby McFerrin, I’m ready to find my whole way through Bach’s prelude in C. I’m ready to learn to really know my I II III IV V VI chords when I hear them, and be able to make interesting chord progressions.
+I’m ready to begin to use and recognise augmented and diminished intervals.
+I’m ready to learn to sing Opportunity by Bobby McFerrin, I’m ready to find my whole way through Bach’s prelude in C. I’m ready to learn to really know my I II III IV V VI chords when I hear them, and be able to make interesting chord progressions in an improvised vocal ensemble.
 I’m ready to play with yummy crunchy chords like a G7b9.
 Don’t expect me to know it when I hear it, but I’m ready to play… OK I’m good with rhythm and I can keep a steady groove.
 I’ve got this beats of the bar thing, I’ve got syncopation; now let me get into semi-quaver patterns, polyrhythm and oddmeter.

 Harmonically, I still need to fully get my triads of the major and minor scales; so let me settle into those.
 And let me sophisticate my use of harmony and begin to work on inversions; navigating inversions with my ear and my voice.
 I’m still wrapping my head around diatonic harmony in the major and minor.